Intuitionistic Linear Logic with Subexponentials: Type Theory, Categorical Models and Realisability: Category-theoretic Preliminaries

 \section{Category-theoretic Preliminaries}

-In this section, we construct the categorical denotational semantics for the type theory we introduced in the previous section.
-We introduce Cocteau categories and assemblages to have an adequate semantic interpretation of ${\bf SILL}(\lambda)_3$ and ${\bf SILL}(\lambda)_{\Sigma}$ respectively.
+~ In this section, we outline the required concepts from 2-category theory and refine the formal theory of comonads.

 We assume that the reader is familiar with the underlying notions of category theory such as (1-)categories, functors, natural transformations and adjunctions.

-In further sections, we will obtain some results about categories of generally large categories and such objects cannot be defined in the standard set-theoretic foundations of mathematics such as ZFC or NBG, so we accept the foundations based on Grothendieck universes as they are described in \cite[§1.2.15]{lurie2009higher} or \cite[§8]{shulman2008set}.
+In further sections, we will obtain some results about categories of generally large categories and such objects cannot be defined in the standard set-theoretic foundations of mathematics such as ZFC or NBG, so we accept the foundations based on Grothendieck universes as they are described in \cite[§1.2.15]{lurie2009higher} or \cite[§8]{shulman2008set}, but we do not bother ourselves with a deeper elaboration on this matter.